-David Thomas Smith is an Irish visual artist based in Dublin, who specialises in Post- Photographic Processes.
+David Thomas Smith is a visual artist, who specialises in Post- Photographic Processes.
 David’s work has been exhibited in a number of diverse locations around the world from the Gaîté Lyrique in Paris to the Hyundai Motor Studio in Beijing.

 In 2017 David was nominated for one of photography’s most prestigious awards The Prix Pictet.